stackbuilders/sshd-lint/README.md

 PasswordAuthentication no
 ```

-sshd-lint takes the weird sshd parsing into account to make sure that
+sshd-lint takes the weird sshd parsing into account and makes sure
-settings adhere to best practices.
-It also lets you know if there are
+that settings adhere to best practices.
+It also lets you know if there
-duplicated lines which may lead to unexpected behavior from the SSH
+are duplicated lines which may lead to unexpected behavior from the
-daemon.
+SSH daemon.

 ## sshd-lint's Best Practices

-There should be no duplicate lines present in the ssh config
+There should be no duplicate lines present in the ssh config file
+(with the exception of the HostKey configuration option, which we
-file.
-Currently the following settings are considered best practices
+ignore).
+Currently the following settings are considered best
-by `sshd-lint`.
+practices by `sshd-lint`.

 ```
 PermitEmptyPasswords no